ftylitak/fleetGeoMon/README.md

 # fleetGeoMon
-fleetGeoMon is a backend for keeping track of the geo-location of a fleet of drones.
+A Node.js backend on resin.io for keeping track of the geo-location of a fleet of drones.